Create a Vuser script in Eclipse

 Click the Open in Eclipse button on the toolbar.
 If this is the first time you are opening Eclipse from VuGen, a dialog box prompts you to enter the location of the Eclipse IDE.
 VuGen automatically copies the required files in Eclipse's dropins folder.
 Eclipse opens with your current script in the Project Explorer pane.

 Method 2: Create the script in Eclipse

-Manually copy the hp.lr.vugeneclipse42addin.jar file from your LoadRunner Professional installation package's Additional Components\IDE Add-Ins\EclipseAddin folder into the Eclipse dropins folder.
+If this is the first time you are creating a Vuser script in Eclipse, manually copy the hp.lr.vugeneclipse42addin.jar file from your LoadRunner Professional installation package's Additional Components\IDE Add-Ins\EclipseAddin folder into the Eclipse dropins folder.
 Extract the files from the jar file.

 Open Eclipse.
 Select File > New > Project and expand the LoadRunner Script node.
 You can create any of the Java protocol scripts: Java over HTTP, Java Record Replay, or Java Vuser.

 Tip: To verify that the add-in installed correctly, open the Eclipse Installation Details dialog box (Help > About > Installation Details.)

 Develop the script in Eclipse